Nirshat/Nirshat/README.md

 # Hello, Konnichiwa, Annyeong! 👋
-I am an aspiring web developer with no work experience and has an aptitude for creating solutions in a hardworking method.
+I'm an aspiring web developer with no work experience and has an aptitude for creating solutions in a hardworking method.
-Interested in developing websites or web applications and looking forward to use my skills for the growth of organization and myself.

-🔭 I'm currently working on our capstone project
+🔭 Currently working on our capstone project
-<br> 👀 Interested in Web Development
+👀 Interested in developing websites & web applications
 <br> 📚 Currently learning __node.js__
 <br>